Have you ever wondered why some babies get cradle cap and others don't?

-For this reason it is very important for the mother of the infant to have a healthy microbial profile in order to help prevent infantile cradle cap on their off-spring.
+For this reason, it is very important for the mother of the infant to have a healthy microbial profile in order to help prevent infantile cradle cap on their off-spring.

-A mother with good colanisation of beneficial bacteria in her body is more likely to have adequate biotin to pass on to the foetus in utero and also via the breast milk once the infant is born.
-Beneficial bacteria from the mother is also passed over to the infant during natural birth via the birth canal, promoting the infants own healthy microbial profile and therefore their own source of biotin as well.
+A mother with good colonisation of beneficial bacteria in her body is more likely to have adequate biotin to pass on to the foetus in utero and also via the breast milk once the infant is born.
+Beneficial bacteria from the mother are also passed over to the infant during natural birth via the birth canal, promoting the infants own healthy microbial profile and therefore their own source of biotin as well.

 If a mother has a history of antibiotic use prior to pregnancy or she takes antibiotics during pregnancy, there is a much greater likelihood that she will not have a plethora of beneficial bacteria to pass on to her infant.
 It is important, for long term health and wellbeing of both mother and child, to replenish beneficial bacteria in the body.

 Children with poor intestinal microflora can also be more prone to infantile eczema and impaired immunity.